trojblue/LLMcalc-mod/README.md

 ## Dependencies
 You'll need these to run it in python.
 3.12.3 is what I wrote it in, but any modern version should work.

-`pip install argparse requests beautifulsoup4 psutil`
+`pip install argparse requests beautifulsoup4 psutil PySide6`

 For AMD + Linux you'll need `sudo apt install pciutils`